-We have audited the accompanying Village of Robbins Statements of Cash Receipts from the State Municipal Economic Development Fund and Cash Disbursements from those Cash Receipts for the year ended December 31, 2009.
-These financial statements are the responsibility of the management of the Village of Robbins.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying Village of Robbins Statement of Cash Receipts from the State Municipal Economic Development Fund and Cash Disbursements from those Cash Receipts for the year ended December 31, 2010.
+This financial statement is the responsibility of the management of the Village of Robbins.
+Our responsibility is to express an opinion on this financial statement based on our audit.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+Except as discussed in the following paragraph, we conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statement is free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statement.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.